| Anna Claudia Russell-Brown was

 Virgil, she bellowed, and did it so loudly that a tube blew,

 and for a time the whole CBC was knocked off the air.
+Finally, she turned misfortune to her advantage.
+She

 was askedat the last minuteto speak at a music teachers